 During the year ended June 30, 2020, United Greeneries Operations Ltd. ("United Greeneries Operations"), a subsidiary of the Company, was named as the defendant in a civil claim (the "Claim") filed in the Supreme Court of British Columbia in respect of the termination of the lease agreement for land and property in Aldergrove, British Columbia in August 2018.
 The plaintiff filed a summary trial motion in March 2020 in which it seeks an order for damages for breach of the lease agreement plus court costs and statutory pre-judgment interest.
 In June 2020, United Greeneries Operations filed a response in defense of the Claim and filed its own summary trial motion.
-On December 14, 2020, the defendant and plaintiff attended a summary judgement hearing in the BC Supreme Court, at which time the plaintiff advised of its intention to amend their pleadings and, as a result, the parties agreed to adjourn the then summary judgement hearing until such time as the plaintiff issued their amended pleadings and the hearing can be rescheduled.
+On December 14, 2020, the defendant and plaintiff attended a summary judgement hearing in the BC Supreme Court, at which time the plaintiff advised of its intention to amend their pleadings and, as a result, the parties agreed to adjourn the then summary judgment hearing until such time as the plaintiff issued their amended pleadings and the hearing can be rescheduled.
 As of the date of this MD&A, the summary judgement hearing has not been rescheduled.
-Management's assessment, based on its interpretation of the agreement and independent legal advice, is that the plaintiff may be partly successful with the Claim up to \$415, subject to a set-off claim by United Greeneries Operations against the plaintiff seeking the return of a \$70 deposit paid in accordance with the terms of the lease and possession of certain security and electronic equipment held by the plaintiff, and it is possible that there will be a future cash outflow made by United Greeneries Operations.
+Management's assessment, based on its interpretation of the agreement and independent legal advice, is that the plaintiff seeking the return of a \$70 deposit paid in accordance with the terms of the lease and possession of certain security and electronic equipment held by the plaintiff, and it is possible that there will be a future cash outflow made by United Greeneries Operations.